kaifsiddiquei/GITBOOK/core-features/getting-started/connecting-your-wallet.md

 # Connecting Your Wallet

-DEXGO's built-in wallet functionality provides seamless integration with your Web3 assets and transactions.
+DecNect's built-in wallet functionality provides seamless integration with your Web3 assets and transactions.
 Whether you're managing tokens, participating in DeFi, or engaging with NFT communities, our wallet features make it all accessible within the communication platform.

 ## Built-in Wallet Features

 ### Multi-Chain Support
-DEXGO's wallet supports multiple blockchain networks:
+DecNect's wallet supports multiple blockchain networks:

 - **Ethereum**: Mainnet, Goerli, Sepolia testnets
 - **Polygon**: Mainnet and Mumbai testnet